 Some set-asides are for small businesses in certain socio-economic categories.
 You can bid on these set-aside contracts by participating in any of the SBA's contracting assistance programs.

 Yes, under set-aside award conditions, small business prime contractors may need to subcontract part but not all of the work.
 There are limitations to the amount of work that you can subcontract.
 These limitations ensure that otherwise ineligible businesses don’t use small or disadvantaged businesses merely as vehicles to access set-aside contracts.

 The limitations apply to contract set-asides for small businesses when the contract amount exceeds $250,000, and all other set-aside contracts under the 8(a), HUBZone, service-disabled veteran-owned, or women-owned small business programs.

 The prime contractor's limitations on subcontracting are explained in detail in 13 CFR 125.6.

 The non-manufacturer rule is an exception to the usual requirement that contractors supplying goods to the government perform at least 50 percent of the cost of manufacturing the items.
 Simply put, it allows a small business to supply products it did not manufacture — as long as those products come from another small business.

 The SBA can waive the non-manufacturer rule requirement.
 To do this, the contracting officer must apply for a non-manufacturer rule waiver.

 The regulations that govern the non-manufacturer rule are outlined in 13 CFR 121.406.

-The Puerto Rico Federal Contracting Center (FeCC), a Procurement Technical Assistance Center (PTAC) is funded in part through a cooperative agreement with the Defense Logistics Agency.
+The Puerto Rico Federal Contracting Center (FeCC), an APEX Accelerator, is funded in part through a cooperative agreement with the US Deparment of Defense.

 Federal Contracting Center